avocado-beans/avocado-beans/README.md

-I'm just a guy who likes to take on obscure and difficult projects because I don't want to be a React todo script kiddie.
+I'm just a guy who likes to take on obscure and difficult projects because I don't want to be a React todo script kiddie 🤷🏾.

-Languages/techonolgies I use and love:
+Languages/techonolgies I use and love ❤️:
   - Python (first language i learned + easy to make MVP's)
   - Typescript (js + type safety is the like greatest invention of humanity)
   - Nextjs (SSR and file based routing are convinient + love vercel)